WilsonHChung/spartan-clubs/README.md

 ## Deployment

-The web app can be used online if utilized with the GitHub Pages functionality on github.com on a user's GitHub account.
+The web app can be used locally or online.
+The online requirements can be utilized with the GitHub Pages functionality on github.com on a user's GitHub account.

 ## Built With